stevengiacalone/stevengiacalone.github.io/_pages/cv.md

 {% include base_path %}

+My full CV can be downloaded here.
+An abbreviated version is below.

 Education
 ======
 * Ph.D. in Astrophysics, University of California, Berkeley, 2023
-* M.S. in Astrophysics, University of California, Berkeley, 2018
+* M.A. in Astrophysics, University of California, Berkeley, 2018
 * B.A. in Physics with Honors with specialization in Astrophysics, University of Chicago, 2017

 Employment